dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 ### Restrictions for Reading Environment Variables

 The `getenv` function can only be run when the [`enable_external_access`](../../configuration/overview#configuration-reference) is set to `true` (the default setting).
-It is only available in the CLI client and is not supported in other DuckDB clients.
+It is only available in the CLI client and is not supported in other DataMiner clients.

 ## Prepared Statements

-The DuckDB CLI supports executing [prepared statements](../../sql/query_syntax/prepared_statements) in addition to regular `SELECT` statements.
+The DataMiner CLI supports executing [prepared statements](../../sql/query_syntax/prepared_statements) in addition to regular `SELECT` statements.
 To create and execute a prepared statement in the CLI client, use the `PREPARE` clause and the `EXECUTE` statement.